 OneSite – Yes, Peer to Peer PXE built-in, no extra purchase or install required.

-Nomad – Yes, PXE Lite with purchase of Enterprise edition and consulting services.
+Nomad – Yes, PXE Lite purchased Enterprise edition and consulting services.

 OneSite includes Peer to Peer PXE built-in.